Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Monopole interaction and effective single-particle energies

 In the case of $^{98-130}$Cd, there are two valence proton holes and several valence neutrons outside the doubly magic nucleus $^{100}$Sn.
-It can be expected that the proton-neutron interaction will influence the effective single-particle energies of the proton orbitals.
-The effective single-particle energies depend on the proton-neutron effective interactions and the pairing properties between the neutron \cite{Smirnova}.
-The variation in the single-particle energy of valence proton orbital as a function of neutron number is known as the monopole shift \cite{Srivastava2}.
-The low-lying states carry a significant part of the proton single-particle strength for these isotopes.
-In Cd isotopes, valence protons in $j_{\pi}$ orbitals interact with a number of valence protons and neutrons in proton orbitals $j_{\pi}$ and neutron orbitals $j_{\nu}$, respectively.
-The Hamiltonian can be written as
+It can be expected that the nucleon-nucleon interaction will influence the effective single-particle energies of the proton and neutron orbitals.
+The variation in the single-particle energy of valence proton and neutron orbitals as a function of neutron number is known as the monopole shift \cite{Srivastava2}.